 Current account data for the October-December quarter will be released at the end of next month, but the deficit touched a record high in September at 5.4 percent of GDP due to slowing exports and heavy oil and gold imports.

 The Reserve Bank of India is worried that India's ability to fund its rising current account deficit is becoming increasingly stretched, and could lead to fresh pressure on the rupee.

 "The high current account deficit is unsustainable as it can't be funded for a long time with capital flows and it will get adjusted through the exchange rate," said A. Prasanna, economist, ICICI Securities Primary Dealership.
 "The exchange rate will depreciate when the correction happens."

-The rupee struck its weakest in over a month in early January at 55.38 to the dollar, but has since recovered on capital inflows.
-It strengthened marginally to 53.84 to the dollar after the data, as some traders had priced in an even wider trade deficit.
+The Indian rupee struck its weakest in over a month in early January at 55.38 to the dollar, but has since recovered on capital inflows.
+The rupee strengthened marginally to 53.84 to the dollar after the data, as some traders had priced in an even wider trade deficit.

 Exports between April and January fell 4.9 percent to $239.7 billion, pushing the cumulative trade deficit for the first 10 months of the fiscal year to $167.2 billion, up 8 percent on the same period a year earlier.
 Sluggish demand from the United States and Europe has crimped India's exports.

 Samiran Chakraborty, an economist at Standard Chartered Bank in Mumbai, said the trade deficit's deterioration in January was a concern, as it would typically be expected to improve during the January-March quarter, but a surge in gold imports in anticipation of a recent import duty may have been a factor.

 The government did not detail imports of gold, usually the second-biggest item.